MaMMoS-project/mammos-mumag/README.md

   -c, --container {apptainer,podman}
                         Specify the container program to use.
 It can be either apptainer or podman.
   -t, --threads THREADS
                         Specify the number of build threads.
+(Defaults to 4)
 ```

 ## sub-command `unvtofly`